DavidStrootman/Words/README.md

 Advanced Technical Programming Course

-Contains my own programming language "Blocks".
+Contains my own programming language "Words".
 Includes a lexer/parser, an interpreter in python and a compiler for Cortex-M0

-### BLOCKS
+### Words

 - Inspired by (the syntax of) Forth
 - Stack based (stack, dictionary, local stack)